Yanchep railway station: Services

+Train services

 Yanchep is served by the Yanchep line on the Transperth network.
 Services are operated by the PTA.
 The line goes between Yanchep and Elizabeth Quay station in the Perth central business district, continuing south from there as the Mandurah line.
 Peak headways are five to ten minutes, dropping to fifteen minutes outside of peak and on weekends and public holidays.
 A train journey to Perth takes 49 minutes.
 It is projected that Yanchep station will have 11,032 daily boardings by 2031.